litch/vertx-reactjs-tutorial/README.md

-# Vert.x Example Maven Project
+# Vert.x Example ReactJS Project

 This was from the Vert.x template project and can be built with Maven.